flinker-app/docs/setting-up-the-ifc-viewer-in-microsoft-teams.md

 ## Step 4: Connect with Your Files
 Click "Connect" to grant permissions for the IFC Viewer to access your files.
 This step must be completed to give the app access to the files.

+> [!Note]
+> We do not upload your files anywhere.
+All processing is client-side, ensuring full privacy and security.
+>
+> - You may see a message saying **“This app requires your admin's approval”** when trying to install our app in Microsoft Teams.
+This occurs based on your organization’s settings for third-party app access.
+Contact your IT admin for approval.

 ![Connect and Grant Permissions to Read Your Files](/_media/teams-apps-ifc-viewer-click-connect-and-grant-permissions-to-read-your-files.png)

 ## Step 5: Copy Links of IFC Files
 Go to the Files tab and copy the links of the IFC files you want to view in the IFC Viewer.